Nasrinbegam2229/Smart-Retail-Sales-Analysis/README.md

 # Smart Retail Sales Analysis
 ## Project Overview
-This project focuses on cleaning, processing, and visualizing retail sales data to uncover meaningful business insights.
+This project focuses on cleaning, processing, and visualizing retail sales data to derive actionable business insights.
+The dataset was analyzed using Python libraries such as Pandas, Matplotlib, and Seaborn.
+The project includes handling missing values, removing duplicate records, detecting outliers, and creating visualizations to understand sales trends, regional performance, and category-wise sales distribution.

 ## Objectives
 * Handle missing values